RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 9.md

 What was Debug doing back there she wondered?

 A sigh.
 A muffled noise.
 The ruffle of clothes.
+The desperation and hunger in every sound.

 There was someone else back there.
 Brun was not so naive to not know what those sounds meant.